HongtaiDu/Du-Yin-project/README.md

 * Author: Hongtai Du, Tony Yin
 * Email: hd2609@nyu.edu,
 * Project start date: 01/11/2023
 * The purpose of this project is to get top 50 the heathiest and the most clean restaurants in NYC by the data from Department of Health and Mental Hygiene (DOHMH).
+The list does not contain the restaurants without scores or names

 # Project running instruction
 * command line